Downpatrick in 1733

 Circling the hill on which the cathedral stands is the western branch of Strangford Lough.
 This was drained in 1745 by the Southwell family.
 This effectively created the Quoile river.
 Across this area today runs Market Street which is actually below sea level.
 You can learn more about all of this on the Quoile walk.

 The style of the drawing is based on drawings which Duane used to doodle in his teenage years.
 This strict lack of colour is designed to reflect the stark nature of the map of the town in 1729 shown below.
-The print is on 160gsm card.
+The print is on 160gsm card and are unframed.